 Guitar Tricks is an online guitar learning platform with a wide range of lessons for guitarists of all levels.
 The lessons are well structured and presented clearly and concisely.
 The site also offers a good selection of song lessons, which is an excellent bonus for those who want to learn to play along with their favorite songs.
 Overall, Guitar Tricks is a sound option for those looking for online guitar lessons.

-The site gives video guitar lessons for the rather inexpensive cost of $10.75 per month (using annual membership), which is really not much considering that a private guitar teacher costs about $30-$40 by the hour.
-In fact, it really is safe to say that GuitarTricks is better than a personal tutor.
+Guitar Tricks gives video guitar lessons for the rather inexpensive subscription cost of around $15 per month (using annual membership), which is not much considering that a private guitar teacher costs about $40-$50 by the hour in 2024.
+In fact, it is safe to say that GuitarTricks is better than a personal tutor.

-They have over 11,000 video guitar lessons addressing just about all types of music, and in every difficulty level.
-Imagine what it would cost you to get that many lessons from a personal guitar teacher 🙂 Check out our video review, than read all about GuitarTricks below.
+They have over 15,000 video guitar lessons addressing just about all types of music, and in every difficulty level.
+Imagine what it would cost you to get that many lessons from a personal guitar teacher 🙂

 GuitarTricks for beginners, a.k.a. the Core Learning System